Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

-Moreover, if representativeness is the goal of the study, we further recommend: \begin{enumerate} \item \textbf{State the theoretical population;} that is, in principle, who or what you would like to generalize to (e.g. professional software developers in Brazil, code faults in cyberphysical systems). \item \textbf{Present your sampling algorithm} (see Section~\ref{sec:ConeOfSampling}).
-Try not to worry about the population versus the sampling frame versus the inclusion/exclusion criteria.
-Just provide a replicable, concise, algorithmic account of how another person can generate the same sample.
-If you use data collection scripts, provide them.
-If the sampling strategy has many phases, consider a diagram or flow chart.
-If your sampling approach was nondeterministic (e.g. theoretical sampling), describe your reasoning. \item Give an \textbf{explicit argument for representativeness} (cf. Table~\ref{tab_arguments}).
+Moreover, if representativeness is the goal of the study, we further recommend: \begin{enumerate} \item \textbf{Identify the population;} that is, in principle, who or what you would like to generalize to (e.g. professional software developers in Turkey, code faults in cyber-physical systems). \item \textbf{Present your sampling algorithm} (see Section~\ref{sec:ConeOfSampling}).
+If the algorithm maps neatly into the tripartite model of a population, a sampling frame and a sample, feel free to use those terms.
+However, if the algorithm has many stages and does not map neatly into the tripartite model, just focus on providing a replicable, concise, algorithmic account of how another person can generate the same sample.
+It is not necessary to name every stage or identify one specific stage as the ``sampling frame.'' \item If you use data collection scripts, provide them. \item If the sampling strategy has many stages, consider a diagram or flow chart. \item If your sampling approach was nondeterministic (e.g. theoretical sampling), describe your reasoning. \item Give an \textbf{explicit argument for representativeness} (cf. Table~\ref{tab_arguments}).
 Admit the generalizability threats implied by this argument. \item \textbf{Clearly explain how the sample could be biased.} For complicated sampling strategies, discuss bias for each step in your algorithm or diagram explaining the sampling approach.
 This could be presented in the sampling section or with limitations. \item \textbf{Publish your sample} as part of a replication package \textbf{if and only if} it does not contain sensitive or protected information.
-Be very careful of the potential for de-identified data to be re-identified in the future. \end{enumerate}
+Be very careful of the potential for re-identifying de-identified data. \end{enumerate}

 For example, if we are conducting a randomized controlled experiment with a convenience sample of software developers, we should not claim that the sample is representative because the participants are professionals.
 We should explain that we are prioritizing internal validity and that this kind of research does not support statistical generalization.
 Similarly, for a case study, we should explain that the purpose of a case study is to understand one site deeply, not to generalize from a sample to a population.
 We should not pretend that one or a few sites are representative because they are large companies or real projects or use popular practices.
 For interpretivist research, meanwhile, we should discuss transferability rather than external validity.